BYU Adlab: History

 Founded in 2003, the BYU AdLab first gained prominence with a campaign for the Office of the National Drug Control Policy portraying pictures of teenagers who made the choice themselves to say no to drugs.
-Jeff Sheets then realized that students didn't need fake assignments, but that work in the real world would be even more effective.
-The AdLab receives no funding from BYU, but generates all money from client projects.
-BYU AdLab now produces advertising campaigns for numerous national clients.
-BYU Adlab students have gone on to work for Wieden+Kennedy, Crispin Porter + Bogusky, Goodby, Silverstein & Partners and McCann Erickson.
+Jeff Sheets and Doug McKinlay realized that students didn't need fake assignments, but that work in the real world would be even more effective.
+“If we want to produce the best ad graduates in the nation, we have to provide the best educational experience in the nation.”
+Since them the AdLab has collaborated with dozens of advertising agencies nationwide to produce numerous national clients, including Airbnb, Gatorade, Old Spice, Nike, Taco Bell, Volkswagen, Burger King, L'Oreal, EA Sports, the UNICEF Tap Project, Doritos, Haagen Dazs, Holiday Inn, Nestle, Ford, Verizon, General Mills, Taco Bell, Levi's, Spotify, Amazon, and more.